 The Caldicott Principles were developed in 1997 following a review of how patient information was handled across the NHS.

-The Review Panel set out six Principles that organisations should follow to ensure that information that can identify a patient is protected and only used when it is appropriate to do so
+The Review Panel set out eight Principles that organisations should follow to ensure that information that can identify a patient is protected and only used when it is appropriate to do so.
+In December 2020 a review introduced an addition Caldicott Principle.

-A second review was conducted in April 2013, where a seventh principle was introduced.

-In December 2020 a further review introduced an additional Caldicott Principle.
 The eight Caldicott principles are as below:

-Principle 1 Justify the purpose(s) for using confidential information Don't use personal confidential data unless it is absolutely necessary Principle 2 Principle 3 Use the minimum necessary personal confidential data Principle 4 Access to personal confidential data should be on a strict need-to-know basis Everyone with access to personal confidential data should be aware of their Principle 5 responsibilities Principle 6 Comply with the law Principle 7 The duty to share information can be as important as the duty to protect patient confidentiality Principle 8 Inform patients and service users about how their confidential information is used
+Principle 1 - Justify the purpose(s) for using confidential information

+Principle 2 - Don't use personal confidential data unless it is absolutely necessary Principle 3 - Use the minimum necessary personal confidential data

+Principle 4 - Access to personal confidential data should be on a strict need-to-know basis

+Principle 5 - Everyone with access to personal confidential data should be aware of their responsibilities

+Principle 6 - Comply with the law

+Principle 7 - The duty to share information can be as important as the duty to protect patient confidentiality

+Principle 8 - Inform patients and service users about how their confidential information is used